Adam Draper’s Boost VC closes new fund to become the ‘Y Combinator of sci-fi startups’

 The concept behind it?
 Being the Y Combinator of sci-fi startups.
 The San Mateo, California-based accelerator kicked off its eleventh “tribe” this week with a cohort of 20 startups, and announced the close of its third fund of $38.6 million.

-Even though Boost initially focused on Bitcoin, it has now expanded to include other verticals, such as virtual reality (VR), jetpacks, and space startups.
+Even though Boost VC initially focused on Bitcoin, it has now expanded to include other verticals, such as virtual reality (VR), jetpacks, and space startups.
 Draper, who is a fan of science fiction and comic books, wants to nurture futuristic startups that aren’t part of an established market.

 “We chose Bitcoin as an initial focus, and that gave us a brand,” said Draper, in an exclusive interview with VentureBeat.
 “People knew why to come to Boost.
 We were able to incubate the leaders of the market.
 Now we’re exploring new sectors.”

 The accelerator says it currently has 220 portfolio companies, which include Ripio, Kubos, Roam, Etherscan, and Aragon.
-One of the more notable startups in Boost’s portfolio is Coinbase, which Draper had invested in early on as an angel.
+One of the more notable startups in Boost VC’s portfolio is Coinbase, which Draper had invested in early on as an angel.
 This has certainly paid off, as the digital currency exchange is now valued at over $1 billion.

-Boost provides housing and office space to startups during its three-month program.
+Boost VC provides housing and office space to startups during its three-month program.
 About 30 percent of its companies are based outside of the U.S., according to Draper.
 From Argentina to India, Brazil, Belarus, and Australia, the “tribes” are indeed exotic — something that isn’t surprising, seeing as how blockchain and cryptocurrencies are a way for many emerging markets to bypass government-controlled fiat currencies.

 The accelerator invests between $50,000 and $500,000 in its startups — depending on the size and stage — taking six to eight percent equity in exchange.